-- providing application forms and guidance for using them
+- providing funding application forms and guidance

 - providing the EUMIS IT system to monitor the programmes' implementation

-- maintaining a record of all Operations funding approved to date
+- maintaining a record of all operations funding approved to date

 We distribute the ESIFs to lead partners through Strategic Interventions (SIs): large-scale allocations of more than €15 million, structured around specific themes and with specific aims.
 Lead partners are policy directorates, agencies and local authorities with the capacity and capability to manage the funds and provide match funding of their own to increase the overall levels of investment.

 We work with lead partners to divide the SI and match funding into smaller amounts known as Operations.
 Individual projects and organisations then apply to lead partners to access the funds, and awards are made to projects most likely to achieve the stated aims of the SI.